meduardaeneves/meduardaeneves.github.io/_pages/cv.md

 * Machine Learning: Clusterization with Python  ; BY: Udemy;
 * Advanced 2016 Microsoft Excel ; BY: Fundação Bradesco ; Certificate No. DCE9877D-34D8-4CEF-84E1-562F388CC7E0;
 * Project101x: Introduction to Project Management ; BY: AdelaideX ; Certificate No. 5f52fa5a98114052a891645a59b49615;
-* Working in agile teams ; BY: DIO ; Certificate No. 3A5A21A4
+* Working on agile teams ; BY: DIO ; Certificate No. 3A5A21A4

 Skills
 ======